TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Light scale intensity doesn't work
+	- Could influence range not just alpha so we have more strong but natural lights
+- Choose filters
+- Can't we make bodies static per-entity?

+- Filters window
+	- Visible
+		- (Checkboxes) Backgrounds Physical Foregrounds
+	- Selectable
+		- (Checkboxes) Backgrounds Physical Foregrounds
+	- Let's just add an eye to the toolbar
+		- Later optionally "Filtering" to View

+- Init organisms with random starting offsets
 - Aquarium - We only really need to think how we'd do it manually and support it in the editor
 	- The rest is only about automatized placement, we shouldn't worry about these two simultaneously